Semyon Pegov: Ukraine

 In January 2022, according to StopFake.org, Pegov spread a false message on his Telegram channel WarGonzo in which he claimed that the Ukrainian authorities were arming territorial defense units to be sent to Donbas to kill civilians.
 Most Russian media outlets subsequently published his message.
-On February 18, 2022, he published a video about an alleged attack by Ukrainian special services on one of the leaders of pro-Russian "DPR" terrorists in Donetsk with a booby-trapped car.
+On February 18, 2022, he published a video about an alleged attack by Ukrainian special services on one of the leaders of pro-Russian Donetsk People's Republic" terrorists in Donetsk with a booby-trapped car.
 Later, the news about this attack was used as one of the reasons for Russia's military invasion of Ukraine.

 In April 2022, Pegov posted on his Telegram channel WarGonzo pictures of people mobilized into the Russian army from the occupied territories of Ukraine, whom Russia had armed with weapons from World War II.
 At the same time, he claimed that these weapons would now be used against the "new Nazis", whom he considers Ukrainians.

 In the spring and summer of 2022, Pegov published a number of staged or fake pictures aimed at advancing the Russian narrative of the war in Ukraine.
 In April 2022, Pegov distributed photos of dead Ukrainian soldiers on his Telegram channel with the message that the Russian military killed saboteurs of the Azov Regiment.
 Subsequently, experts analyzing the photos concluded that the Ukrainian soldiers were executed by gunshots to the head, and the photos were used for an information war against Ukraine.
 In May 2022, Pegov published a staged story about the alleged destruction of a Ukrainian UAV.
 He forgot to cut out the beginning of the video, which shows the Russian air defense system firing into the sky solely for filming.
 From the first seconds of the video, Pegov prepares to record and then gives the military a command to start shooting.
 Sitting idle the entire time, the Russian soldier picks up an anti-aircraft gun and begins firing into the sky.
-On May 6, 2022, according to StopFake.org, he published a false video about the alleged discovery of a secret bio-lab in Mariupol, where NATO conducted bacteriological research.
+On May 6, 2022, according to StopFake.org, he published a false video about the alleged discovery of a secret bio-lab in Mariupol, where NATO supposedly conducted bacteriological research.
 In July 2022, Pegov claimed on one of the central Russian channels that the Turkish and U.S. governments were supplying ISIS fighters to Ukraine, allegedly involved in many local conflicts in Libya, Syria, and Karabakh.
 At the same time, Pegov swore that he saw a flag of the terrorist group Al-Qaeda next to the Azov Regiment's flags in Mariupol.
 On July 6, 2022, Pegov published a false video in which he claimed that the Ukrainian army was using internationally banned methods of warfare and shelling territories with phosphorus munitions.